 –Encourages engagement: Provides complete transparency into the classroom through ongoing and swift updates, and photos/media enable deeper awareness and partnering in the education process.

 –Enhances coordination: Parents’ calendars can be updated at the school or class level.
 Volunteer needs and sign-up can be easily coordinated – straight from the web, iPhone, or Android applications.

 “Using the LivingTree platform, our school was able to build a much tighter community and meaningful engagement with our families.
 It has truly changed our level of transparency with parents and how we converse, share, and coordinate in the context of educating our children,” said Eden A. Jones, Principal at Briargrove Elementary in Houston, TX.

 “LivingTree provides a private, easy to use channel to open up my classroom to the families of the children I teach,” said Shirin Farahani, teacher at Briargrove Elementary.
 “I can easily share the daily learnings, activities, and sign up needs, allowing the development of the kids to continue well beyond my classroom.”

-Schools, teachers and organizations can sign up and find more information on www.livingtree.com/schools.
+Schools, teachers and organizations can sign up and find more information on learn.livingtree.com/products/engage/.